Sync Master

 Tail-end can actually call for fewer syncs in some cases.
 But if a markdown suddenly drives a spike in sales, the last thing you want is a lag-induced oversell — so keep scheduled syncs reasonably frequent and leave a buffer in place.
 That's the safer play.

 Seasonal products are like an annual festival.
 You spend time preparing, you ride the peak, and you carefully clear out what's left.
 Simply being conscious of managing the whole cycle in phases dramatically cuts the chaos.
 If your sheet-to-Shopify sync has phase-aware tactics baked in too, next season should feel a lot easier.
+Scheduled sync best practices helps when each phase needs its own timetable.

 Related reading